buildpacks/rfcs/text/0000-remove-shell-processes.md

 ## Using Environment Variables in a Process

 One upside to our previous execution strategy was that it enable users to include environment variable references in arguments that were later evaluated in the container.
-To preserve this feature we can instead adopt a variation on the Kubernetes strategy for [environment variables interpolation](https://kubernetes.io/docs/tasks/inject-data-application/define-environment-variable-container/#using-environment-variables-inside-of-your-config).
-If a buildpack or user includes `${<env>}` in the `command` or `args` and `{env}` is the name of an environment variable set in the launch environment, the launcher will replace this string with the value of the environment variable after apply buildpack-provided env modifications and before launching the process.
+To preserve this feature we can instead adopt the Kubernetes strategy for [environment variables interpolation](https://kubernetes.io/docs/tasks/inject-data-application/define-environment-variable-container/#using-environment-variables-inside-of-your-config).
+If a buildpack or user includes `$(<env>)` in the `command` or `args` and `<env>` is the name of an environment variable set in the launch environment, the launcher will replace this string with the value of the environment variable after apply buildpack-provided env modifications and before launching the process.

 # How it Works